 - Stiffness of the jaw muscles may cause difficulty opening your mouth for a few days or more following surgery.
 This is a normal post-operative event which will resolve in time.
 Gently, repeated opening of the mouth wide enough to accommodate at least two fingers placed vertically between your front teeth will help this, as will warm compresses.
 Headaches may also occur.

 Sutures are placed in the area of surgery to minimize post-operative bleeding and to help healing.
 Sometimes they become dislodged soon after surgery and this is no cause for alarm.
 Just remove the suture form your mouth and discard it.
 For this procedure often there is a combination of sutures that will dissolve on their own and sutures your doctor will remove later.

 The pain and swelling may maximize 2-3 days following surgery should subside each day following that.
 If your post-operative pain or swelling worsens or unusual symptoms occur call our office for instructions.

 Your case is individual since no two mouths are alike.
 Well intended advice from family or friends may be inappropriate.
 Please call our office if you have questions.

 Brushing your teeth is okay – just be gentle at the surgical sites.

 If you are involved in regular exercise, be aware that your normal nourishment intake is reduced.
 Exercise may weaken you and strenuous exercise is not recommended until approved by your doctor.
 If you get light headed, stop exercising.

 More questions about Sinus Lift / Bone Graft?
-Call our office at Coyle and Lance Oral & Maxillofacial Surgery Phone Number 573 449-4900.
+Call our office at Show-Me Oral Surgery & Dental Implants Phone Number 573 449-4900.